All the things you wonder about Astrology!

 How can all 7 billion of us fit into only 12 signs?

 Have you ever tried reading for your rising sign instead of your sun?
 It's worth noting that you might find more accuracy if you read for your rising sign instead of or in addition to reading for your sun sign.
 This is because your rising sign is incredibly important for additional personalization as it determines your house placements.
 Horoscopes are written taking into account what the planets are doing in each house of your chart to determine where the most energy will be present.
 It is based on the exact time of your birth.
 Unfortunately, most people have no idea of their rising sign.
 If you have a copy of your birth certificate handy we are happy to help you confirm your rising sign for free.
-Just drop your birth day, time, and place below and we’ll have our Astrologer take a peak and let you know.
+Just drop your birth day, time, and place below and your chart will be magically generated.
+In the text in the pop up, look to see what sign your ascendant is and that’s it. :)

 Every single one of us is unique!
 Actually, no two people have the same exact natal chart, even twins!
 Each natal chart is calculated based on the date, time and exact location of birth.
 Even twins come out minutes apart.
 Since the planets are always in movement, one minute can make a notable difference in a birth chart, as a planet can move signs in that one minute changing the energy of the chart.
 It’s the same for the location.
 Also, two people can have the same date and time, but be in different locations and therefore have incredibly different charts.
 As Astrologers, our most difficult job is taking the massive amount of information we obtain for a chart or collection of charts and disseminating that information in a way that can be used for folks to really learn about themselves and their place in the world.
 The sun is such an important part of the natal chart (but not the only part, as there are 9 other important planets) that we are able to make some rough estimates on trends for a large grouping of people, and this is why we can write about 12 different signs.
 Horoscopes are meant to be a way to introduce you to Astrology.
 Once you’ve had a proper introduction, it is always a good idea to chat with an Astrologer to check out your unique, natal chart.
 Think of your horoscope as the front page of the newspaper.
 An Astrology reading is the whole paper, from back to front.